Online: Preparing for Publication

-The course material has been designed for writers of prose fiction, though non-fiction prose writers may find it informative as well.
+The course material has been designed for writers of prose fiction.
 Please note that a finished manuscript is not necessary to participate in this course.
 In fact, taking this course will help those in the midst of writing make informed artistic decisions about their current project.
 It will also help those who do have a finished draft revise their manuscript in preparation for publication.

 This online course involves submitting short writing exercises, and giving and receiving peer feedback.
-Participants will receive limited tutor feedback.
+Participants will also receive some tutor feedback.

 Expected Learning Outcomes

-- possess foundational knowledge about the process of getting published
+- Gain foundational knowledge about the process of getting published

-- have either a polished or draft version of the materials they’ll need in order to find a publisher or literary agent
+- Complete either a polished or draft version of the materials they’ll need in order to find a publisher or literary agent

-- know how to talk about their writing project in a clear and confident manner
+- Learn how to talk about their writing project in a clear and confident manner

-- be able to make informed decisions about their current writing project.
+- Learn how to make informed decisions about their current writing project.

 - You can complete the lesson material in your own time.